 HSS Hire Under our HSS Hire business we offer an extensive range of tools and equipment across over 1,600 product lines driven by customer demand.
 We ensure that our equipment is well maintained, fully compliant with health and safety requirements and ready to use.
 Customers have the option to order our products and services through our branches, our customer service centre, online or through our dedicated account managers.
-HSS OneCall Under our HSS OneCall business, in response to our customer's demand, we work with a network of partners to source equipment that we do not typically hold as a part of our hire fleet.
-A dedicated in-house team provides advice and manages orders through our branches or through our contact centre, under a single contract and single invoice.
-Our
+ABird and Apex ABird is our specialist provider of temporary power generation and distribution equipment and services.
+We operate the Apex equipment and services, offering a full range of diesel and electric aerial work platforms.